Photo of my journal on the table featuring my Low Buy Year Plan

 It is important to always start with data.

 I use a spending tracker and keep track of my monthly expenses.
-It’s not something I do every single month, but I make sure to do it when I am preparing for the low buy year.
+It’s not something I do every single month, but I make sure to do it when I am preparing for the low-buy year.

-Then, I divide the data into necessities like bills, equipment, food, etc. and non-necessities like treats, going out, presents, subscriptions and so on.
+Then, I divide the data into necessities like bills, equipment, food, etc., and non-necessities like treats, going out, presents, subscriptions, and so on.

 This data gives me a clear picture of my monthly expenses and how much money I spend on non-necessities.

 It also enables me to determine where I can save.
-Sometimes, I get surprised on how much money I spend on unplanned purchases, treats for kids, or snacks I don’t really want to eat!
+Sometimes, I get surprised by how much money I spend on unplanned purchases, treats for kids, or snacks I don’t really want to eat!

 Identify areas where you can save